 focus in the space.
 I narrowed down my selection to Repose Gray and Useful Gray because against the artwork, Agreeable Gray looked slightly purple.
 This brings me to another point: pay attention to what a color changes into when placed near another color.
 Does a gray paint color make your beige carpet turn pink?
 If it does, you should probably rule that one out.

 Make sure to place samples in the corner of the door trim and baseboards; it’s the best place to see how they will work with flooring.
 During this step in our project, I ruled out Repose Gray because it brought out a lot of unwanted brown in the carpet, and Useful Gray complemented it best.
+In regards to flooring, when your walls have been painted, you may want to clean up the floor using something like a Bissell steam cleaner as after the home improvement operation is complete, there may be flecks of paint on your flooring and other bits of debris etc.

 6. Confirm your decision